 Distracted driving is anything a driver does that draws attention away from road and controlling the car.
 Driver distraction is one of the primary causes of all auto accidents and a contributing factor in as many as 80 percent of fatal crashes.
 It is a driver’s responsibility to stay focused and alert while driving, and to avoid engaging in behaviors likely to cause a distraction.
 A distracted driver is a negligent driver.

-If you’ve been injured because of someone else’s distracted driving, you may have a claim to recover money to compensate you for your losses.
+If you’ve been injured because of someone else’s distracted driving, you may contact Car accident lawyer in Boca Raton, FL to have a claim to recover money to compensate you for your losses.
 You may be in pain, unable to work, and in debt because of medical expenses.
 If someone you love has been killed by a distracted driver, your grief may be overwhelming.
 In either case, you deserve compensation for wrongful death.

 COMMON TYPES OF DRIVER DISTRACTIONS